Who is Jesus Christ?

 believe in Jesus, he will set them free.

-The Pharisees are really put off by that, claiming to be descendents of Abraham,
+The Pharisees are really put off by that, claiming to be descendants of Abraham,

 enslaved to no one!
 Jesus counters, saying if they were children of Abraham,